SaschaDittmann/TensorFlow101/README.md

-# Workshop: TensorFlow 101 with Microsoft ML Services
+# Workshop: TensorFlow 101 with the Azure Machine Learning Service

 [![](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/SaschaDittmann/TensorFlow101)
 [![](https://img.shields.io/github/tag/SaschaDittmann/TensorFlow101.svg)](https://github.com/SaschaDittmann/TensorFlow101)

 ## About this Docker Image

-This Docker Image has been created for the "TensorFlow 101 with Microsoft Machine Learning Services" workshop.
+This Docker Image has been created for the "TensorFlow 101 with the Azure Machine Learning service" workshop.

 It's based on the official [tensorflow docker image](https://hub.docker.com/r/tensorflow/tensorflow/) and adds the [Azure Machine Learning SDK for Python](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py), as well as the jupyter notebooks required for the workshop.